aws-samples/arc325-multiple-accounts-workshop/docs/create-orgs.md

     }
     ```

-2. Move 'Security Account', 'Shared Services Account' and 'Application One' accounts to their corresponding OU’s.
+2. Move 'WorkShop' account to its corresponding OU.

     **Using CLI**
-    Find below the example for `Security` account and you should repeat the same steps for `Shared Services` and `Application One` accounts.

-    Provide the 12 digit account id of Security account for `--account-id` parameter, provide the ID of the organization (e.g. r-abcd) for `--source-parent-id` parameter and ID of the Security OU (e.g. ou-abcd-7rqbdtza) for `--destination-parent-id`.
+    Provide the 12 digit account id of WorkShop account for `--account-id` parameter, provide the ID of the organization (e.g. r-abcd) for `--source-parent-id` parameter and ID of the WorkShop OU (e.g. ou-abcd-7rqbdtza) for `--destination-parent-id`.

     ```
     aws organizations move-account --region us-east-1 --profile billing --source-parent-id r-abcd --destination-parent-id ou-abcd-7rqbdtza --account-id 987654321098